Home / Apprenticeships / Training

 Young people with a disability are eligible up to 22-years-old and those from an in-care background up to 24-years-old

-Apprentices are employed as full-time members of staff and typically work for an employer four days a week.
+Apprentices are employed as full-time members of staff and typically work for an employer three days a week.
 One day a week is spent at college, studying for nationally-recognised qualifications in the same profession as the apprenticeship.

 - Apprentices must find their employer